 Club: RB Leipzig

 Few have enjoyed such an explosive start to the season as Leipzig’s Manchester City-owned left-back.
-The Spaniard is the league’s top-scoring defender with three goals, benefitting from Leipzig’s attacking style and Julian Nagelsmann’s use of wing-backs, which allows the 23-year-old to pick up big attacking points for a defender.
-Playing in the Bundesliga’s meanest defence also means he’s been docked just four points so far for conceding goals.
+No defender has scored more goals than the Spaniard (four), who is benefitting from Leipzig’s attacking style and Julian Nagelsmann’s use of wing-backs, which allows the 23-year-old to pick up big attacking points for a defender.
+Playing in the Bundesliga’s meanest defence also means he’s been docked just nine points so far for conceding goals.

 Club: Borussia Dortmund

-Joining Angelino on three goals this campaign is the vastly experienced Hummels, who has continued his run of scoring in the Bundesliga to 13 straight seasons.
-He’s also already just two strikes short of equalling his personal best of five in the league and also bagged his first brace since January 2010.
-Winning challenges and keeping a league-high five clean sheets in seven games at the business end all mean big points for the Dortmund centre-back.
+With three goals this campaign, the vastly experienced Hummels has continued his run of scoring in the Bundesliga to 13 straight seasons.
+He’s also already just two strikes short of equalling his personal best of five in the league and bagged his first brace since January 2010.
+Winning challenges (Hummels has 50 points from duels won alone) and keeping five clean sheets at the business end all mean big points for the Dortmund centre-back.

 Club: Borussia Dortmund

-Guerreiro has taken a little while to get going this season but is still among the best defenders for points despite only starting four games.
+Guerreiro took a little while to get going this season but is still among the best defenders for points.
 Dortmund’s run of four straight clean sheets kept this nominal defender’s points ticking over, but two big hauls in crunch matches in the Revierderby against Schalke (20 points) and in Der Klassiker against Bayern (22), thanks to strong attacking displays, have propelled him up the standings.
 Injury worries now behind him, the Portuguese European champion always has what it takes to produce when needed for club and Fantasy managers.

 Club: Borussia Mönchengladbach